JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 factory suffix — `_Emitter.gensym` puts it LAST (`{hint}{n}_if{tag}`, not `if{tag}_{hint}{n}`),
 so the readable part of every name it mints leads.
-Two generated modules would otherwise both define `if_t1`, `if_t2`, … — and because `_elaborate_live_func` merges `{**func_own_globals, **self.module_globals, **closure_ns}`, a *caller's* globals outrank the callee's own.
-A generated module calling another generated module then resolved the caller's same-numbered type, silently giving a local the wrong port type; it surfaced only as an unrelatable "Cant support this assignment in vhdl?" during VHDL writing.
+Two generated modules would otherwise both define `if_t1`, `if_t2`, … — and because `_elaborate_live_func` merges `{**func_own_globals, **self.module_globals, **closure_ns}`, a *caller's* globals outrank the callee's own, so a generated module calling another generated module would then resolve the caller's same-numbered type, silently giving a local the wrong port type — surfacing only as an unrelatable "Cant support this assignment in vhdl?" during VHDL writing.
 Interface functions nest in real designs (wireguard's dataflow cores call `poly1305_mac_instance`), so the tag is load-bearing, and being a hash of identity it keeps generated source byte-identical across runs.